gmontamat/pyaw-reporting/README.md

 ### Prerequisites

 You will need Python 2.7 or 3.5+, using a virtual environment is recommended.
 This package will install [googleads](https://pypi.python.org/pypi/googleads) as a dependency.
-An access token *YAML* file with the corresponding AdWords credentials is also necessary.
-By default, the script will look for `~/googleads.yaml` unless a different path is passed.
+An access token [YAML file](#about-the-yaml-token) with the corresponding AdWords credentials is also necessary.
+By default, the package will look for `~/googleads.yaml` unless a different path is passed.
 The optional parameter **client\_customer\_id** must be included in this *YAML* file, you should enter your *AdWords Manager Account id* (formerly known as *MCC id*).
 This way, all accounts linked to the Manager Account will be retrieved.
 The sample file [example.yaml](awreporting/example.yaml) shows how your token should look like.

 [AWQL](https://developers.google.com/adwords/api/docs/guides/awql) queries could be either passed in the command line with the `-a`/`--awql` parameter or stored in a plaintext file and passed via the `-q`/`--query` parameter.
 There is a